CLIP-Mesh: Generating textured meshes from text using pretrained image-text models: Method

+Our initial shape is a sphere with 600 vertices.
+The texture map is initialized with random values and is set to a resolution of 512x512.
+The normal map has the same resolution but is initialized as a uniform blue image.
+Adam optimizer is used for the vertices and texture maps with a decaying learning starting at 0.001 and a batch size of 25.
+The diffusion prior follows the same configuration setup as \cite{Ramesh2022HierarchicalTI} except ours is scaled down.

-\paragraph{Practical Considerations and Implementation Details} Our approach for the laplacian regularization follows that of \cite{Hasselgren2021}, where the weight, $\lambda$, is decayed throughout the optimization process as the shape stabilizes its final form.
+The approach for the laplacian regularization follows that of \cite{Hasselgren2021}, where the weight, $\lambda$, is decayed throughout the optimization process as the shape stabilizes its final form.
 Initially it is set to a high value when the learning rate is high and then slowly reduces to a minimum value.
-More specifically, for an epoch $ \lambda_t$ it is defined as $ \lambda_t = ( \lambda_{t-1} - \lambda_{min} ) \cdot 10^{-kt} + \lambda_{min} $.
-We set $ k = 10^{-6} $ and $ \lambda_{min} $ as 2\% of the initial weight $ \lambda_0 $.
-The initial weight is a hyperparameter, in our examples we find that values between 10 to 50 work best.
+More specifically, for an epoch $ t $ it is defined as $ \lambda_t = ( \lambda_{t-1} - \lambda_{min} ) \cdot 10^{-kt} + \lambda_{min} $.
+The initial weight and decay parameters are hyperparameters that can be tuned.

 The look-at and up vectors of the cameras are set towards the origin and the y-axis respectively.
-The distance of the camera from the object is set to 5.0 in our examples.
 Due to the known texture bias of visual recognition models such as CLIP \cite{geirhos2018imagenettrained} naively performing the optimization can lead to over emphasis on the texture versus shape.
-To deal with this we add in some randomization to the view generation process by randomly selecting a camera field of view between $30^{\circ}$ to $60^{\circ}$.
-This variance in the field of view has a zoom in/out effect that encourages changes in the vertex positions versus only changes in the texture.
-Furthermore, we add two randomized features to improve the results: random choice of background in the renderings and a random offset to the position of the object in the rendering.
+To deal with this we add in some randomization to the view generation process by randomly selecting a camera field of view between $30^{\circ}$ to $60^{\circ}$ and varying the distance of the camera from the object to between 3.0 to 7.0.
+This variance in the field of view and distance has a zoom in/out effect that encourages changes in the vertex positions versus only changes in the texture.
+CLIP takes 224x224 input images but we find that rendering at a larger 512x512 resolution and down scaling to 224x224 improves results, it also plays well with the differentiable render we use \cite{nvdiff} since it relies on anti aliasing for gradients and rendering at a larger resolution means more pixels are affected by anti aliasing which reduces gradient noise.

-The initial shape for generation is selected from a set of basic primitives: horizontal or vertical cuboid and a sphere.
-Initially all shapes are rendered once with the same texture from multiple views and the shape with the lowest average score across the views is selected as an initial shape.
-This helps speed up training and leads to better mesh results since picking the right initial primitive can minimize the total deformation required.
-The texture map, normal map and image background are initialized with random values.